 - Check boiler pressure loss, and inspect heating system for leaks if there is

 Make sure you ask for these additional tests when you book a boiler service, as they may affect the cost of the boiler service.

-Inspecting the components below will make the largest impact on your boiler’s lifespan:
+Whether you’ve got a regular, system, or combi boiler, inspecting the components below will make the largest impact on your boiler’s lifespan: